C-likethis123/Garuda/README.md

 ## Project
 <!-- Include UI image here-->
-A centralised database which stores patient's health histories, for doctors to have a better overview of a patient's health.
+A centralised database which stores patient's health histories, for doctors and healthcare personnel to have a better overview of a patient's health.

 Tech stack:
 - React Native, bootstrapped with Expo